 One of the biggest mistakes job seekers make on their resume is to list their job duties without putting them into context.
 You don’t want to simply tell a hiring manager what you did; instead you want to highlight any challenges you faced, what you did to overcome those challenges, and what the result was.
 This shows the potential value you would bring to the position.
 If your resume consists of multiple bullet points that focus on a duty you performed and little to nothing else, then your resume resolution should center on revising the content of your resume.

-Tired and overused wording on your resume should be given the heave ho in 2015.
+Tired and overused wording on your resume should be given the heave ho.
 Resolve to revitalize your resume by trying out some new keywords and power words.
 Does your resume contain any of the following: responsible, managed, organized, skilled, experienced, reliable, or dedicated?
 If you answered yes, then you need to make the wording in your resume a priority.
 Try some of these instead: enterprising, championed, streamlined, catalyst, executed, or strategized.

 by Megan Koehler